couling/MkdocsDeploy/docs/index.md

 ### Through mike compatibility

+The [Material](https://squidfunk.github.io/mkdocs-material/) is compatible with versioning by `mkdocs-deploy`

-To enable your [material][material] themed mkdocs to understand mkdocs-deploy versioning ad the following section to your `mkdocs.yaml` file.
+To enable your [material][material] themed mkdocs to understand mkdocs-deploy versioning add the following section to your `mkdocs.yaml` file.

 ```yaml